The Benefits Of Mulching Your Garden

 You can also use dry leaves or straw as mulch in your garden.

-These are the preferred options of many gardeners as they tend to be the least invasive regarding weeds and seeds.
+Many gardeners prefer these options as they tend to be the least invasive regarding weeds and seeds.
 Again you will want to be sure any leaves you use are from healthy trees.
-Also, you will want to be sure you never use hay when mulching between your rows since hay contains plants’ seeds and any weeds that were cut in.

 What is the difference between straw and hay?